 Direct comparison to other states is difficult because of differences in measurement methodologies.
 However, a general order-of-magnitude comparison is possible given certain assumptions.
 For example, there are five states that report mileage for major highways within 10 percent of that maintained by MoDOT.
-Of these five, Georgia, with 5,708 miles, currently has the highest percentage of these highways classified in "good" condition based on smoothness only.
-Georgia data is not yet published for 2005.
-The Missouri definition of "good" uses smoothness as one factor, but it also includes other condition factors such as physical distress to determine quality.
+Of these five, Georgia, with 5,708 miles, currently has the highest percentage of these highways classified in good condition based on smoothness only.
+The Missouri definition of good uses smoothness as one factor, but it also includes other condition factors such as physical distress to determine quality.
 While the comparison is not exact, it does indicate the level of performance possible on a system of Missouri's size.